Working with M&S on new customer experiences

 "Teams that were a joy to work with, who produced a cultural step-change when it comes to innovation"

-From an operational standpoint, Marks & Spencer is a mammoth organisation, with c.
-65,000 employees and almost 1,500 stores globally.
-Naturally, with such a large foothold in the retail category, M&S have a responsibility to their colleagues and customers to ensure not only stability in an ever challenging retail environment, but also, demonstrate robust new thinking to continuously keep M&S ahead of the curve when it comes to evolving technology, demanding consumers and disruptive competitors.
+Marks & Spencer is an impressive organisation operationally, with around 65,000 employees, almost 1,500 stores globally and a robust digital presence.
+M&S senior teams have a responsibility to their colleagues and customers not only to ensure stability in an ever-changing retail environment, but to keep the brand ahead of the curve when it comes to evolving technology, demanding consumers and disruptive competitors.
+This means demonstrating agile thinking in order to develop new capabilities and deliver new experiences to consumers.

 M&S needed a refreshed perspective on how to ideate, design and test new ventures which have been proven to be the most desirable, feasible and viable for their business and their customers.
-And thus, M&S partnered with Future Foundry.
+This led M&S to partner with Future Foundry.

-“When we were stuck on something specific that we needed help on, Future Foundry were able to quickly come in, fully immerse themselves on what the task was and from day one, were very clear on delivering the best outcome for our colleagues and customers.
-We continuously raised the bar on what good looks like and how we could make the outcome even better, and they always rose to the challenge!” - Sophie Lynch, E-commerce Proposition Lead
+"When we were stuck on something specific that we needed help with, Future Foundry was able to quickly come in, fully immerse themselves in the task, and from day one, was very clear about delivering the best outcome for our colleagues and customers.
+We continuously raised the bar on what 'good' looks like and how we could make the outcome even better, and they always rose to the challenge!" - Sophie Lynch, E-commerce Proposition Lead

 See Future Foundry in action